hawtio/website/docs/maven-plugins.md

   </tr>
 </table>

-If no **className** has been specified then **hawtio** is started up included the projects test classpath, and the <a href="hawt.io/plugins/junit">junit plugin</a> can be used to select tests to run from within **hawtio** console itself.
+If no **className** has been specified then Hawtio is started up included the projects test classpath, and the <a href="hawt.io/plugins/junit">junit plugin</a> can be used to select tests to run from within Hawtio console itself.

-If a **className** has been specified then unit testing of the selected class happens when **hawtio** has been started, **but** the unit test will not tear down until the user press enter in the shell.
-This is on purpose allowing using **hawtio** to inspect the state of the JVM during and after testing.
+If a **className** has been specified then unit testing of the selected class happens when Hawtio has been started, **but** the unit test will not tear down until the user press enter in the shell.
+This is on purpose allowing using Hawtio to inspect the state of the JVM during and after testing.
 For example to look at the Camel plugin to see route diagrams and profiles with metrics from the completed unit tests.

 Pressing enter in the shell runs the tear down of the unit tests, which for example could unregister Camel from JMX and therefore remove the CamelContext used during testing.
 When using the <a href="hawt.io/plugins/junit">junit plugin</a> to run unit tests, then these tests will tear down immediately when they complete, and therefore remove any CamelContexts during testing.
 This may change in the future, allows to keep the CamelContexts alive after testing, giving end users time to inspect the data; and then tear down by pressing a button.

 ## Configuring hawtio Maven Plugin in pom.xml

-In the Maven pom.xml file, the **hawtio** plugin is configured by adding the following in the &lt;build&gt;&lt;plugin&gt;section:
+In the Maven pom.xml file, the Hawtio plugin is configured by adding the following in the &lt;build&gt;&lt;plugin&gt;section:

     <plugin>
       <groupId>io.hawt</groupId>